 … we have no power of ourselves to help ourselves; Keep us both outwardly in our bodies, and inwardly in our souls; that we may be defended from all adversities which may happen to the body, and from all evil thoughts which may assault and hurt the soul …

-In the Collect, we acknowledge to God that we cannot direct our own lives, if we listen to our “inner self” we are without guidance.
+In the Collect, we acknowledge to God that we cannot direct our own lives; if we listen to our “inner self” we are without guidance.
 Consider the airplane flying, it orders its movements according to Polaris, the Pole Star of True North.
 If a pilot flies guided by his “inner self” he soon knows only where he is: at the controls, and little else.
 Like the pilot who needs to know where the True North is so he can orient himself, we need God’s guidance to move towards our goal of eternal life with Him.
-I had the experience of flying our Ercoupe N7543C a while back.
-I had to maintain altitude, heading and airspeed all at the same time.
-I then looked outside and re-checked my instruments.
-As I was flying along, I thought about how these principles of flying could be applied to being a Christian.
+I have had the experience of flying our Aztec for the past couple of weeks.
+In flying the Aztec had to maintain altitude, heading and airspeed all at the same time.
+I looked outside and re-checked my instruments.
+Looking back on these experiences, I thought about how these principles of flying could be applied to being a Christian.
 The Holy Scriptures are our instruments and we re-check our progress in the world by the instruments of His Word to make sure we are on the right heading and not stagnating in our progress as pilgrims.
 God is also our infallible co-pilot, always making sure that we stay on course.
 If we are good pilots of our future, then we shall listen to God and His Holy Word so that we might be on course.

 Matthew gives us a fine example of faith that demonstrates how we must be guided by our faith in our Lord.
 The woman who cries unto Jesus is a Gentile, just like us.
 Just like us she longs for His Mercy.
 In her case, she asks only for the mercy rejected by others, the crumbs of the Master’s Table.
-This is the essence of our faith, we are not worth to dine at His Table, no more than dogs are meet to dine at our table.
+This is the essence of our faith, we are not worthy to dine at His Table, no more than dogs are meet to dine at our table.
 Yet, what is left over is more than enough for us.
 And we are content with that, knowing what miserable creatures we are.
 And, even more important, even knowing what miserable creatures we are, Jesus offers to share His Table with us.
 He is not content for us to grovel for His crumbs.
-If he offers his love for us, surely we should love Him back, by acting upon our faith?
+If He offers His love for us, should we not love Him back, by acting upon our faith?
 If we do not act for Him, then we do not truly believe in Him.
-In order to truly believe, you must act upon the faith that you have.
-Acting is the key principle, the key cornerstone of the faith of Christians, and Christ set this example of our faith by doing it, by sacrificing Himself for our sins on the cross.
-This was an example of action not just diction.
+If you truly believe, you are compelled to act upon the faith you have.
+Action is the key principle, the cornerstone of the faith of Christians.
+Christ set this example for us by doing, that is action.
+This is seen throughout Scripture, but nowhere is it as clear as His Action of sacrificing Himself for our sins on the Cross.
+This is the prime example of action not just diction.
 Action is far more important than diction only.
 Diction is nice, but it needs to be paired with Action in order for it to have any sort of meaning.